Did you know?

 Are evaluations available through AHRC NYC that can determine if a person has an intellectual or developmental disability?

 Yes.
-AHRC New York City has a staff of qualified professionals available to conduct evaluations such as: psychological evaluations; psychiatric evaluations; medical evaluations; nursing, nutrition and podiatry evaluations; occupational, speech and physical therapy evaluations.
-Arrangements can be made to provide other evaluation as needed.
+AHRC New York City has a staff of qualified professionals available to conduct evaluations such as psychological evaluations; psychiatric evaluations; medical evaluations; nursing, nutrition and podiatry evaluations; occupational, speech and physical therapy evaluations.
+Arrangements can be made to provide other evaluations as needed.
 For more information, please call our Referral and Information Center at 212-780-4491.

 What kind of services does AHRC New York City Offer?